 Can view account calls: user can see all calls in ExecVision

-Library Permissions: Speaks to a user's library permissions.
-There are three library permission options: globally, departments and teams.
+Speaks to a user's ability to share personal libraries.
+There are three library sharing options: globally, departments and teams.

-Can share libraries globally: a user can create and share library folders to everyone who has access to the department
+Can share libraries globally: user can create and share library folders to everyone

-Can share libraries with departments: a user can create and share library folders to their department
+Can share libraries with departments: user can create and share library folders to their department

-Can share libraries with teams: a user can create and share library folders to their team
+Can share libraries with teams: user can create and share library folders to their team

 Can perform Two Way Sync on any calls: only comes into play if your integration tool is not automatically logging call activity inside of Salesforce